dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 In Gitapp:

-1. In the short summary field, add a quick not about what you did. e.g. added images and html file.
+1. Write some text in the summary field to add a quick not about what you did/the changes you made. e.g. added images and html file.

 2. Commit your changes.